daiyousei-qz/glsld/README.md

 A WIP language server for GLSL.

+## Roadmap
+This work is still in a very early development state, but the language server is already working in limited capacity.
+Planned improvements are:
+- Support preprocessor.
+Currently, all preprocessors are ignored as if they are comments.
+Need work to properly support them.
+- Support constant evaluation of constant expressions.
+- Support documentations.

 ## How to Build

 GLSLD uses vcpkg to manage its dependencies.
 You'll need vcpkg to build.